ferrucc-io/ferruccio/content/draft/building-product.md

 ![](/building-product/pain-point-map.png)

-Looking backward we feel this was the first validation we worked on something meaningful.
+Looking back we feel this was the first validation we worked on something meaningful.
 Setting up interviews with product teams was extremely easy.
-They were both excited and pro active on sharing about their main problems with product related data.
+They were both excited and pro active in sharing their main problems with their analytics setup.

 ### Insights